mooltipass/minible/aux_bootloader_protocol.md

 |:-:|:-:|:-:|:-:|:-:|:-:|
 | 0x0001 | payload size (512) | payload CRC (not implemented) | write address | 512B payload | DNC |

-On every Write command, erase row will previously be executed before and will erase 4 pages (64B each page).
+When receiving this message, the Aux MCU will take care of erasing its rows at the specified addresss.
 The Aux MCU bootloader sends the same packet without the non command fields completed to acknwledge data write.

 #### Start App Command (0x0002)